 A personal statement should be a brief overview about you, highlighting your professional attributes, goals, and aspirations.
 It is also vital that you promote why someone should be interested in employing you.
 I would suggest a few lines or a short paragraph should be enough.

 “I am a highly skilled manufacturing engineer, with over 15 years’ experience working in the automotive sector, with a particular bias towards electronic systems integration.
-I am looking for an opportunity to move in to manufacturing team leadership or management role.
-I can offer a new employer; a professional engineer with a first class attitude, strong skill set, commitment and the drive to realise my full potential”
+I am looking for an opportunity to move into a manufacturing team leadership or management role.
+I can offer a new employer; a professional engineer with a first-class attitude, strong skill set, commitment and the drive to realise my full potential”

 This is a good place to list in bullet format, any key achievements that you are proud to have been part of or led yourself.
 Remember that employers are keen on understanding what you have actually done yourself, not what your colleagues have achieved.

 - I led an improvement programme that resulted in a significant cost saving of £500,000 p/a